nayarsystems/n4m-smartcontrol-api/00-introduction.md

 ```

-Also available an access with API_KEY
+The access shown above works with basic auth, but we also have support for the use of API_KEYS.
+For more information, about access using this method, you must contact Nayar Systems technical department.

-The common objects of our API are listed below:
+Our API is based on various types of objects, the common objects of our API are listed below:

 ```